This article illustrates seven cases of fetal alcohol syndrome (FAS).

 March 1, 2020

-The aim of this study published in 2020 was to review the impact of prenatal alcohol exposure on the outcomes of the mother and child.
+As prenatal alcohol exposure (PAE) is one of the most important causes of preventable cognitive impairment in the world, the aim of this study was to review the impact of PAE on the outcomes of the mother and child.

 March 9, 2020

-This study published in 2020 examined whether drinking or smoking while breastfeeding was associated with reductions in Australian National Assessment Program-Literacy and Numeracy assessments.
-Data was sourced from The Growing Up in Australia Study.
-This is an ongoing longitudinal study of 5107 infants and mothers recruited in 2004 and followed over time every two years.
+This study examined whether drinking or smoking while breastfeeding was associated with reductions in Australian National Assessment Program-Literacy and Numeracy assessments using data sourced from The Growing Up in Australia Study.

 March 20, 2020